thunderbird/webext-docs/messengerUtilities.rst

       :name: [``isMailBoxHeader``]
       :type: (boolean, optional)

       Headers containing multiple mailbox strings need special handling.
 For example the header :value:`=?UTF-8?Q?H=C3=B6rst=2C_Kenny?= <K.Hoerst@invalid>, new@thunderbird.bug` will be wrongly decoded to :value:`Hörst, Kenny <K.Hoerst@invalid>, new@thunderbird.bug`, corrupting the structure of the first mailbox string.
-This option overrides the default behavior of treating the headers defined in :ref:`messengerUtilities.MailboxHeaders` as mailbox headers.
+This option overrides the default behavior of treating the headers defined in :ref:`messenger^utilities.^mailbox^headers` as mailbox headers.

 .. api-header::
    :label: Return type (`Promise`_)